chrisarcand/dug/README.md

   * Label notifications with `Team mention` if a team I am a part of is mentioned in it.
   * Label notifications with `Assigned to me` if the Issue/PR is assigned to me.

+3. Configure Gmail.
+In Gmail...

-3. In Gmail, create the label "GitHub" and then "Unprocessed" nested underneath it (will show up as "GitHub/Processed").
+   * Create the label "GitHub" and then "Unprocessed" nested underneath it (will show up as "GitHub/Processed").
-   In addition, create all of the labels in the preceding step if you don't have them already.
+   * Create all of the labels in the preceding step if you don't have them already.
+   * Set up the following filters:
+     ```
+     Matches: from:(notifications@github.com)
+     Do this: Apply label "GitHub/Unprocessed"

+     # This filter is optional but highly recommended.
+     Matches: from:(notifications@github.com) -{cc: youremail@example.non}
+     Do this: Skip Inbox
+     ```

 4. Create a project in the [Google Developers Console](https://console.developers.google.com) to authenticate to the Gmail API via OAuth 2.0.
 If you need help, detailed instructions are included further in this document.